Datttta/My_Notes/New words.md

 1. hand - clock
 2. geeing up
 3. raunchy
+4. smut -smut scene
-4. of your own
+5. of your own
-5. sty - i am like a cild in a sty
+6. sty - i am like a cild in a sty
-6. firewood
+7. firewood
-7. walk through
+8. walk through
-8. slop - tub of slop
+9. slop - tub of slop
-9. conflated
+10. conflated

 === Nuevas Palabras ===